bevyengine/rfcs/rfcs/63-nursery.md

 1. The crate covers functionality that we eventually want to include in the engine itself.
 Factors include:
    1. Broadly useful to engine users.
    2. A direct replacement or improvement for an existing engine feature.
+   3. Nursery crates should never expand the planned scope; the choice is between upstreaming and rewriting, not upstreaming vs. leaving in the third party ecosystem forever.
 2. The crate is reasonably mature.
 3. The crate is well-loved.
 4. The crate follows a high standard for testing, code quality and documentation.